ICCP/syllabus/README.md

 ## Course description

 ICCP develops students’ ability to write computer programs for simulating many-body classical and quantum physics systems.
 Groups choose either Fortran 90 or C++ as their coding language.
 The course focuses primarily on projects and learning with Socratic style discussions.
 We encourage students to think of their own solutions to setting up the simulation problems and coding them.
 All students do the same warm up project (Monte Carlo for an Ising model) and the same first joint project which involves writing a molecular dynamics code for simulation of Argon.
-In the second part of the course, students work on writing an advanced Monte Carlo code choosen between simulation of polymer conformations, quantum Monte Carlo or cluster Monte Carlo.
+In the second part of the course, students work on writing an advanced Monte Carlo code chosen between simulation of polymer conformations, quantum Monte Carlo or cluster Monte Carlo.
 For the final project(s) students may choose from among many possibilities offered by the instructors, and may even suggest their own project should they wish to investigate other areas of interest.
 Each group works on a different project and makes a presentation on the last day of the course.
 As the course involves an exchange with TU Delft in the Netherlands, students from MSU receive $300 to assist with their air ticket.
 Often MSU graduate students can cover the rest of their airfare from either their research group, from the College of Natural Science or from the Graduate School.
 The Delft University of Technology covers hotel costs and offers a per diem of about 20 euros while students visit Delft to participate in the course.

 ## Prerequisites